 I love this kind of stuff.
 It shows our people have heart.
 That’s what life is about.
 It’s what sports are about.
 It’s what Flag Star Football is -- and should continue to be -- about.

 Our referees should be teaching the game, and not just throwing flags and mumbling calls.
 Every flag should come with a lesson.
 Our coaches should be learning the kids’ names, putting them through real drills, and working to game-manage -- running a real offense/defense while working to keep everyone involved.
 Our field managers should know the parents and greet folks with a smile.

 We should never be afraid to confront a parent if they’re taking away from the playing environment.
-No matter the parent -- no matter how influential they might be -- we need to put our mission first.
+No matter the parent -- no matter the person -- we put our mission first.
 I’d rather lose their business than compromise ours.

 But even that is too negative.
 We should be leading with love, setting a tone of positivity.
 It should be cool to be cool.
 Make kindness the norm and the negativity will take care of itself.
 Except when it doesn’t, and then it’s our job to have that tough conversation.

 We should be engaging with young professionals and empowering them to do a great job.
 We should be employing college athletes, genuine people and young hustlers to keep and manage the brand.
 They should finish the season and be eager to get back started the next year.
 Our leagues should be pulling people towards us with a gravity of love and community.

 That goes for players, families and employees alike.
 We’ll know we’re thriving when people are coming to us.
 When parents tell other parents about their experience.
 When coaches and referees bring their best friends into the fold.